Preamble

 extremely little time and effort to learn.

-most rotisserie baseball leagues, there is no inherent gambling function in the
+baseball leagues, there is no inherent gambling function in the League.
+The

-League.
-The winner of the League World Series gets no reward other than the
+winner of the League World Series gets no reward other than the satisfaction of

-satisfaction of having ground his or her fellow owners into the dirt.
-A true
+having ground his or her fellow owners into the dirt.
+A true baseball fan needs

 1.1.